 9. Maison De Beck

-Little-known to Brussels residents and off the tourist trail, Maison De Beck is nonetheless a dazzling architectural treasure with its green ironwork, wooden frames, red and white bricks and arched dormers.
+Little-known to Brussels residents and off the tourist trail, Maison De Beck is nevertheless a dazzling architectural treasure with its green ironwork, wooden frames, red and white bricks and arched dormers.

 📍 Address: Av.
 Paul Dejaer 9 (in Saint-Gilles)